New publications

 Limitations of the study and directions for future research

 Despite the promising findings, the study has its limitations.
 First, it cannot establish cause and effect.
 Second, it involved a small number of participants, all of whom were white.
-Future studies may include more diverse groups.
+Future studies could include more diverse groups.

 Those who want to include more of these nutrients in their diet may benefit from working with a licensed professional, such as a registered dietitian.